 While Advanced Consent Mode is an optional feature, it allows granular control over tag and cookie behaviours based on different consent states.
 This flexibility helps meet specific regulatory requirements and user preferences.
 However, both Basic and Advanced modes remain relatively straightforward to implement.

-When to use Advanced Consent Mode?
+When should you use Advanced Consent Mode?

 Advanced Consent Mode is ideal for businesses that require detailed tracking and analytics while still complying with privacy regulations.
 Unlike Basic Consent Mode, Google Tags load immediately, but they adjust their behaviour based on the user’s consent status.
 This allows for cookieless tracking and behavioural modelling, improving ad targeting and data accuracy.